Apollo

 Bigriggen Park

-Price: From $15 per adult per night
+Price: from $18 per adult per night

 Boreen Point Campground, Noosa

-Price: From $36 per site per night
+Price: from $49 per site per night

 Cape Hillsborough Nature Tourist Park

-Price: From $40 per site per night
+Price: from $39 per site per night

 Captain Logan Camp, Lake Wivenhoe

-Price: From $30 per site per night
+Price: from $37 per site per night

 Cedar Grove Camping, Gympie

-Price: From $7.50 per night
+Price: from $7.50 per person per night

 Main amenities: restrooms, non-potable water